 Professor Uğur Sak suggested that the concept of giftedness is vague.
-Based on this concept, the professor shared the identification and education the practices of giftedness.
+Based on this the professor shared concept. identification and education the practices of giftedness.
 According to the FTG model, the selection of gifted students should be a twophase process: (1) natural selection and (2) adaptive retention.
 Professor Sak suggested that gifted education should evolve into person-environment interactions that foster talent development.

-Second, he explained the benefits of stimulating environment to develop talents, drawing from an environmental typology which has two poles--an "atope" and a "megatope".
-Last, Professor concluded his speech with several maxims on the future course of talent education.
+Second, he explained the benefits stimulating environment to develop talents, drawing from an environmental typology which has two poles--an "atope" and a "megatope".
+Last, Professor concluded his less effective environments is educational speech with several maxims on the future course of talent education.